 John’s is a highly unusual case, but not impossible.
 First, we want our readers to know that there is NO statute of limitations (deadline) for the court to notify the DMV about a DUI conviction.
 However, the courts are obligated by law to send what’s called the Abstract of Conviction to the DMV.
 You can contact your attorney to find out when the Abstract was sent since the timing of your license suspension and restricted license depend on it.

 Another option is to go to the court clerk and have them check to see if the DMV has been notified and explain your issue.
 Should you take a “wait and see” approach?
 It may be tempting, but it’s NOT recommended.
-While some court clerk may have dropped the ball, and failed to notify the DMV, it’ll eventually catch up to you and it’s not worth the worry and constantly looking over your shoulder.
+While some court clerk may have dropped the ball and failed to notify the DMV, it’ll eventually catch up to you and it’s not worth the worry and constantly looking over your shoulder.
 It’s better to take care of this sooner than later so you can move on.

 Looking for an Orange County DUI attorney?
 Contact our office to speak with a Board-Certified DUI specialist who is also a member of the National College for DUI Defense!

-Call today to schedule your free case evaluation – we look forward to helping you!
+Contact us to schedule your free case evaluation – we look forward to helping you!